Links to Disability Resources

 Benefits Check Up – get all the benefits you deserve.
 Find and enroll in federal, state, local and private programs that help pay for prescription drugs, utility bills, meals, health care and other needs.

-Community Information & Referral – is the key source of integrated information that brings people and services together every day with ease, compassion, and quality to meet vital needs throughout Arizona.
+2-1-1 Arizona – is the key source of integrated information that brings people and services together every day with ease, compassion, and quality to meet vital needs throughout Arizona.
 Our vision is for all people to have easy access to information about the full range of health, human, and emergency services provided in Arizona communities.

 Senior Help Line – is a social service program of the Area Agency on Aging, available to answer telephone requests for information and assistance.
 There are many aging services available in Maricopa County, but seniors and their caregivers can become overwhelmed by the maze of choices.